diginov/craft-sentry-logger/README.md

 ### `release`

-This optional parameter is a string that contain the version of your code that is deployed to an environment.
-See more information about [releases](https://docs.sentry.io/platforms/php/configuration/releases/) in Sentry documentation.
+This optional parameter is a string that contain the version of your application that is deployed to an environment.
+See more information about [releases](https://docs.sentry.io/product/releases/) in Sentry documentation.

+### `environment`

+This optional parameter is a string that contain the environment tag that designate where your application is deployed.
+Defaults to `CRAFT_ENVIRONMENT`.
+See more information about [environment](https://docs.sentry.io/product/sentry-basics/environments/) in Sentry documentation.

 ### `levels`